realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - Use instead of throwing an `Exception`, return a `Result` object with the error message and `Exception`.

 ### Avoid C++/Java Design Pattern Hacks
+- Java has inherited bad ideas from C++ bc they had become "industry standard" and "best practices", but are just afterthought workaround to fundamental language design issues.
+We know this bc recent language versions have remediated some of these issues, and other languages like Kotlin show how to addresss these issues.
+Combines with BOOP, many of the patterns just dont make sense and add unnecessary complexity.
 - No factory patterns
   - Just use constructors.
 - No builder patterns